 Measures continue to be taken to review and embed internal controls and risk management procedures into the business processes of the organisation and to deal with areas of improvement which come to the management’s and the Board’s attention.
 Metrics and quality objectives continue to be actively implemented and monitored as part of a continual improvement programme.

-Details of the principal risks and uncertainties facing the Group are detailed in the Strategic Report on page 12.
+Details of the principal risks and uncertainties facing the Group are detailed in the Strategic Report section of the Annual Report.
 The principal financial risks are detailed in Note 3 to the financial statements.

 Audit Committee and Auditors